MissingCore/Music/docs/experimental-features.md

 > [!IMPORTANT]
 > There's a high probability of the Glyph Button interactions not working since I don't have a Nothing Phone 3 to test things out (which might be caused by the connection between the toy and the app not being correctly implemented).

-## Ignore Interruptions

-This enables playback to continue when an interruption (ie: call, notification, timer) occurs.

-> [!NOTE]
-> You will need to manually pause & unpause the music if you want to stop playback during one of these interruptions (ie: during a call).

 ## M3U Files

 > No Toggle Required.